tintin554/multilayerpy/README.md

 Suggestions are very welcome!

 ## Acknowledgement and citation
-We would greatly appreciate citation of the description paper ([discussion paper here](https://doi.org/10.5194/egusphere-2022-143)) and source code (see beginning of this README) if MultilayerPy was used in your study.
+We would greatly appreciate citation of the description paper ([description paper here](https://doi.org/10.5194/gmd-15-7139-2022)) and source code (see beginning of this README) if MultilayerPy was used in your study.

+The citation is:

+`A. Milsom, A. Lees, A. M. Squires and C. Pfrang, "MultilayerPy (v1.0): a Python-based framework for building, running and optimising kinetic multi-layer models of aerosols and films", Geosci.
+Model Dev., 15, 7139–7151, 2022`